lkhamvongsa/FAIR-training-handbook/docs/chapters/chapter_10.md

     How useful do you think the matrix is and which roles still need to be adapted for training material?

     OR: Use the provided credit matrix and apply it to your training material.

-## Evaluate yourself

-Now you have completed the chapter, you should have reached the [learning outcomes](#learning-outcomes).
-Scroll up, and see whether you managed.